Referent:innen

 Zielsetzung

-It is the aim of this Live Online Training to familiarise responsible personnel from production, quality assurance and engineering with microbiological questions.
+It is the aim of this course to familiarise responsible personnel from production, quality assurance and engineering with microbiological questions.
 The participants learn how to interpret microbiological data and which consequences these have for the production.

 Hintergrund